Translate

 HENRY: Hi Liam.

 LIAM: Oh, hi Henry, you wouldn’t believe what just happened to me.
-I asked this guy a question, and his response was "that’s a great question."
+I asked this guy a question, and his response was “that’s a great question”.
 But he never explained why it was such a great question!

 HENRY: Yeah, I know what you mean.
 It’s like they’re trying to make you feel good, but then just leave you hanging.

 LIAM: Exactly!
 I need to know why it was such a great question.
-What makes a question "great"?
-Is there a secret grading system I don’t know about?
+What makes a question “great”?
+Is there a secret grading system that I don’t know about?

 HENRY: That’s a great question.
 Well, I’ve been doing some research on the subject, and I think I’ve figured it out.